-The Company encourages non-executive directors to hold meetings with the external auditor and internal auditor as a constant of the company encourages and the company encourages are company encourages and the company encourage encourages are company encourages and the company encourages are considered and the considered anecessary without the presence of executive directors and management attendance to review and discuss freely on any business issues that are of interest.
-In 2022, there was one non-management meeting held in November.
+The Company encourages non-executive directors to hold meetings with the external auditor as necessary without the presence of executive directors and management attendance to review and discuss freely on any business issues that are of interest.
+In 2023, there was one non-management meeting held in November.